 For everything else, you need to open up your wallet.
 This includes gaining access to the advanced track editing options, joining clubs, downloading the track of the day, and being able to have a choice over which multiplayer maps you would like to play.
-Without labouring over the details, clubs are basically exclusive lobbies which give players opportunities to share their own content, and host their own events within a selected audience.
+Without labouring too much over the details, clubs are basically exclusive lobbies which give players opportunities to share their own content, and host their own events to a selected audience.

 Pumping the brakes